 First, it’s important to understand the CMMS landscape.
 Yes, vendor options are popular, especially with larger firms.
 But they aren’t the only choice – open source software also exists, and it exists in many forms.

-Someone who hasn’t had much experience with CMMS may be very surprised to read articles like this from Efficient Plant in which one survey (albeit from a few years ago), shows that only 20%, out of hundreds of respondents, said they were happy with their CMMS system.
+Someone who hasn’t had much experience with CMMS may be very surprised to read survey results over the last several years that show that as low as 20% say they are happy with their CMMS system.
 It’s telling that many of these people reported that they didn’t get the return on investment that they wanted for a CMMS package.

 That brings up the issue of cost.
 It all depends on how large a company is, and what it’s doing (and whether the CMMS is part of open source ERP systems).
 Many large, established corporations love the bells and whistles of advanced proprietary CMMS systems, and are even willing to pay for the training and support that they get from a vendor.